-- (2) The incumber Retires, resigns or is terminated from service with the CNN UP: or

-- (3) The incumbent voluntarily(WHS

-OKAY) vacates the assignment,

-exercising seniority to

-another CNW assignment and

-such vacant yard assignment is

-not subsequently filled by a

-CNW employee occupying the CNW

-Monterey Mine assignment as

-discussed in Article II,

-Section Al of this Agreement;

-or

-- (4) The assignment is abolished.

-- NOTE 1: It is understood and agreed that if this CNW assignment is abolished and subsequently reestablished with the same work within a one year six
+- (2) The incumber Retires, resigns or is terminated from service with the CNW JP; or - OKAY) vacates the assignment, exercising seniority to another CNW assignment and such vacant yard assignment is not subsequently filled by a CNW employee occupying the CNW Monterey Mine assignment as discussed in Article II, Section Al of this Agreement; or - (4) The assignment is abolished. - NOTE 1: It is understood and agreed that if this CNW assignment is abolished and subsequently reestablished with the same work within a one year six-

-(6) south period, the assignment will not attribute to UP employees governed under the MP Collective Bargaining Agreement.
-(WHS and RDM 9/7/95)

-- that if on the date of consolidation position is wacant (not permanently a CNW employee) the position will automatically revert to the UP: (REMOVED RDM and WHS 9/7/95)
+(6) menth period, the assignment will not attribute to UP employees governed under the MP Collective Bargaining Agreement.
+(WHS and RDM 9/7/95) - that if on the date of consolidation position is vacant (not permanently a CNN employee) the position will automatically revert to the UP: (REMOVED RDM and WHS 9/7/95)